Murder of Todd Smith: Murder

 Smith's body was found near the town of Uchiza in the Upper Huallaga Valley.
 He had travelled there to investigate links between Shining Path guerrillas and cocaine traffickers, both of which were common in the area.
 He was 28.
 A wooden sign was found near his body reading: "In this way die North American spies linked to the Pentagon who are carrying out an anti-subversive plan in Latin America and especially in Peru.
 Death to the North American imperialism.
 Long live the Communist Party.
 Long live the war of the people."

 Investigation by the Interior Ministry revealed that Smith was captured by the rebels and sold to drug traffickers for $30,000.
-Lima-based daily periodical Ultima Hora in its issue of February 1, 1992, claiming to had identified Smith's killers, reported that he had discovered a drug laboratory and a shipment of coca paste leaving an airport in a jungle, prior to his capture.
+Lima-based daily periodical Ultima Hora in its issue of February 1, 1992, claiming to have identified Smith's killers, reported that he had discovered a drug laboratory and a shipment of coca paste leaving an airport in a jungle, prior to his capture.
 The newspaper, however, denied any connection of Shining Path to his death.